MaksimDzhangirov/backendBankExample/docs/part47-eng.md

 will check the length of the username.
 Let's say we want it to have at least 3 and at most 100 characters.
 For this purpose, I use the `ValidateString()` function we've just written above.
 If that function returns a not `nil` error, we simply return it.
-Otherwise, we will further check the username's format using regular expressions.
-Suppose that we only allow the username to contain lowercase letters, digits, or underscores.

 ```go
 func ValidateUsername(value string) error {